 The idea isn’t as wild as it sounds – and, in many circumstances, has a great deal of merit for both the individual and the employer.
 For the employer, the cost of replacing a person when he or she leaves can be high – moving people within the same company costs less.
 It also ensures that the expertise which the person has gained while working in the business stays within the business (albeit in a different role) – giving a better return on the investment in the person.
 It also helps employers to keep employees stimulated and productive for longer – and who knows, that so/so instructional designer could actually be a star L&D consultant waiting to be born.

 Be proactive and positive about a different role

 But how viable is it to make this kind of move?
 Part of the answer depends on the outlook of the employer.
-Some companies are very open-minded about this kind of thing, some less so - and need more persuading.
-But if you approach the topic in a positive way - "I really like working here, but I think I could do better in a different role" then most employers will at least listen, though you may have to work hard to convince them that you aren't destined to live forever in the pigeon hole you are now in.
+Some companies are very open-minded about this kind of thing, some less so – and need more persuading.
+But if you approach the topic in a positive way – “I really like working here, but I think I could do better in a different role” then most employers will at least listen, though you may have to work hard to convince them that you aren’t destined to live forever in the pigeonhole you are now in.

 Are you being realistic about being suited to a different role?

-Changes roles can often be easier within the same company
+Changing roles can often be easier within the same company

 Making a sideways move within the same company can also be easier than trying to do it when moving to another organisation.
-It's one thing for your employer to take a leap of faith, knowing that you have the potential to operate well in another role, but an outside employer is not as likely to take the risk - and want 'more of the same'.
-So if you make the move, you might improve your salary, but pretty soon you're unhappy again - because it was the role that you were tired of, not the company.
+It’s one thing for your employer to take a leap of faith, knowing that you have the potential to operate well in another role, but an outside employer is not as likely to take the risk – and want ‘more of the same’.
+So, if you make the move, you might improve your salary, but soon you’re unhappy again – because it was the role that you were tired of, not the company.

 So, the next time you’re considering a career change, don’t just think about jumping ship – you could already be sat in the office next door to your ideal job.